Pumpkin-Carrot Curry Soup w/ Feta

 - feta for topping

-Once you’ve got everything chopped, diced, and minced then get ready to start cooking.
-You’ll need a good thick-bottomed kettle.
-I like to use my beloved enamel-coated cast iron.
+Once you’ve got everything chopped, diced, and minced then get ready to start cooking. iphone 7 gear 4 case You’ll need a good thick-bottomed kettle.
+I like to use my beloved enamel-coated cast iron. initials iphone 7 case And…

 Kelly — Oh yes, there are so many variations!
 I love this soup!
 I’ve made it with squash, goats milk, and other fun items, I go by the season or what I can find in my cupboards.
 I got the coconut milk on sale for 40 cents a can.
 That’s a deal in my world.
 Coconut milk adds something wonderful to this soup though.
 Totally worth the splurge.